colinthomas-z80/pdsw-paper/README.md

 We can provide detailed instructions for 1 and 2.
-For 3, submission across batch systems greatly varies, thus we only provide examples on how to submit jobs to generic HTCondor and SLURM clusters.
+For 3, submission across batch systems greatly varies, thus we only provide examples on how to submit jobs to generic HTCondor clusters.

 ## Job Submission (Optional)

-We provide the scripts `utils/condor_vine_worker` and `utils/slurm_vine_worker` to ease submission of `vine_workers` to HTCondor and SLURM clusters.
+We provide HTCondor submission files used for each experiment.
 Note that these scripts **most likely will need to be modified** to match your particular site.